 Far from the frantic daily life of today’s cities, Halki is a haven of peace and natural remedy for anxiety.
-Rarely will you see a car circulating other than the local bus.
-Its emerald waters, its incomparable picturesqueness, the idyllic beaches, the combination of mountain and sea, its history and culture are unique features.
+Rarely, will you see a car circulating other than the local bus.
+Its emerald waters, its incomparable picturesqueness, the idyllic beaches, the combination of mountain and sea, and its history and culture are unique features.

 It was afternoon when we entered the port of Halki leaving just behind us the two small islands of Nisos and Krevvati.
 In the background, the settlement of Nimborios, built amphitheatrically on the foot of a hill, resembled a painting in pastel shades as the sun made its last attempts to dive in the port.
-At the top of the hill the three windmills in a row seemed to pose ostentatiously like ornaments.
+At the top of the hill, the three windmills in a row seemed to pose ostentatiously like ornaments.

 You can reach Halki by a local boat from Kamiros, the cove located at the western end of Rhodes.
 This trip is quite short since only 6 km of sea separate the two islands.
 Itineraries run several times a day.
-A big sailing boat, dominated like a huge sea whale in the small bay with its sails lowered.
+A big sailing boat dominated like a huge sea whale in the small bay with its sails lowered.
 I had never seen anything like that before.
-As we passed it, I managed to read its name: ‘Maltese Falcon’.
+As we passed it, I managed to read its name: ‘Maltese Falcon.’
 Its three huge vertical masts supported many horizontal antennas.
 This whole metal complex was gilded as it intersected with the rays of the afternoon sun.

 Out of curiosity, I later googled and learned that it is considered one of the most iconic state-of-the-art and luxurious superyachts.
 It is 88m long and can cross the Atlantic in ten days.
 Its open sails have an area of 2400 square meters while its three autonomous and rotating masts are 58 meters high each.
-Its owner is Elena Ambrosiadou, Hedge-fund manager of IKOS Asset Management, in Cyprus.
+Its owner is Elena Ambrosiadou, Hedge-fund manager of IKOS Asset Management in Cyprus.

 As I was walking along the pier, I saw the bell tower of the Church of Agios Nikolaos dominating the port.

-Then we followed the lady who welcomed us when we arrived and crossed the courtyard of the church of Agios Nikolaos, paved with a beautiful mosaic, before arriving at our small hotel.
+We then followed the lady who welcomed us when we arrived and crossed the courtyard of the church of Agios Nikolaos, paved with a beautiful mosaic, before arriving at our small hotel.

 Sponge divers of Halki

-There, in the old days, spongers used to approach with boats and treadmills and unload their wares as they returned from the ‘hunt’ of the sponge.
+There, in the old days, spongers used to dock with boats and treadmills and unload their wares as they returned from the ‘hunt’ of the sponge.
 This terrace was called ‘snow’ because the sponges were ‘snowed’ there.
 It was a whitening process that upgraded the product and made it appealing to the tastes of the ladies of the time who used it for their daily care.